The 5 best ways to supercharge your Wi-Fi network

 If moving your router and/or updating your software doesn’t result in faster Wi-Fi, you may need to spend some money.
 A great, cheap way to bolster the signal is by purchasing a stronger antenna.
 Check out the Network Antennas section on Amazon to get a good idea of what things cost.
 Two things to look for: the dBi rating, and whether the antenna is omnidirectional or directional.
 The higher the dBi rating, the stronger the output: but don’t overdo it at first.
 Your current router may have a 3 dBi or so antenna rating, so check out a 9 dBi replacement for around $15 and see if that helps.

-For most setups, an omnidirectional antenna works fine: it shoots the signal out in all directions.
+For most setups, an omnidirectional antenna works fine: It shoots the signal out in all directions.
 Conversely, a directional antenna shoots the signal right where you aim it, which works well if you’ve got a very specific spot where you’re using your devices and your router is far afield from it.

 4. Use a wireless extender

-If nothing’s worked so far and you’re not looking to break the bank, another relatively inexpensive option is to add a wireless extender–also called a repeater–o your current setup.
-Here’s Amazon’s selection – decent ones can be had for around $50 or so.
+If nothing’s worked so far and you’re not looking to break the bank, another relatively inexpensive option is to add a wireless extender—also called a repeater—to your current setup.
+Here’s Amazon’s selection—decent ones can be had for around $50 or so.
 The idea is to plug one of these puppies into a power socket midway between where your router is located and where your dead zone exists.
 It then grabs the signal that gets broadcast from your router and re-broadcasts it from the spot where it’s plugged in.

-The main upside is that this can serve as a cheap-ish way to extend your wireless network’s range: kind of like an upgraded antenna, but a little better.
+The main upside is that this can serve as a cheapish way to extend your wireless network’s range: kind of like an upgraded antenna, but a little better.
 (You can pair an upgraded antenna with a range extender, too, if you like.)

-The downsides are that the range can still be somewhat limited, depending how big your space is: get too far from the router, and you’re just re-broadcasting a weak signal anyway.
+The downsides are that the range can still be somewhat limited, depending how big your space is: Get too far from the router, and you’re just re-broadcasting a weak signal anyway.
 And some extender options insist on broadcasting a second network name, which means that your device will need to switch between networks as you’re moving around.

 It’s not the end of the world, but it can become annoying if you’re always on the move and need to wait for your device to connect to whichever network is strongest.
 For smaller offices, apartments, or condos with troublesome spots, though, this option is worth a look.